French

 Beyond Ne…Pas: Other Forms of Negation in French

-While ne…pas is the most common, French offers several other negative expressions to convey different nuances.
+While ne…pas is the most common, French offers several other negative expressions.
 They all follow a similar structure: ne + verb + negative word.

 Formula: Subject + ne + Conjugated Verb + Negation Word + Rest of Sentence